dcnieho/glassesValidator/README.md

 to replace `python` with `python3` in the above command lines.

 Once pip-installed in your Python distribution, the GUI can be run on any of the supported operating systems by typing `glassesValidator` in the terminal.
-From Python, running the GUI requires only the following two lines of code:
+In a Python console, running the GUI requires only the following two lines of code:
 ```python
 import glassesValidator
 glassesValidator.GUI.run()
 ```
-If you use glassesValidator's GUI in a script, make sure to wrap your script in `if __name__=="__main__"`.
+If you use the glassesValidator's GUI from a script, make sure to wrap your script in `if __name__=="__main__"`.
 This is required for correct operation from a script because the GUI uses multiprocessing functionality.
 Do as follows:
 ```python
 if __name__=="__main__":
     import glassesValidator